 Our touring day will begin at 8 am with a panoramic, breathtaking view of Jerusalem from the Mount of Olives.
 We will walk down to the Garden of Gethsemane and then look across the Kidron Valley to the old city walls of Jerusalem.
 The Western Wall will be our next stop where we will offer prayers, and then we will go into the Jewish Quarter of the Old City, to the Cardo.
 (Lunch will be on your own in the Old City.)
-Our first day in Jerusalem will be busy, and we will have seen many of the historic sites before we return to our hotel, the Jerusalem Tower, for dinner and a leisure evening.
+Our first day in Jerusalem will be busy, and we will have seen many of the historic sites before we return to our hotel for dinner and a leisure evening.

 Hezekiah’s Tunnel, City of David, Free afternoon

 Once again, our day will begin at 8 am.
 We will continue to David’s Village, the actual site that has been excavated where King David lived and where the tunnel of Hezekiah was carved out of solid rock.
 We will have time today to shop in the Old City and lunch is our own.
 Others might